Skip to main content

 We wrote to Mr. C. some days ago making an offer, but now we shall act having in view your suggestion.

 About the L of G.—Our Mr. E. is in the country, to return tonight or tomorrow.
-He will write you at length about the Cheap Edition as he has it in charge3—Will Mr. Clapp use the notice of L of G in the Cincinnati Daily Press?4 If not please re-mail it to us when you have done with it.
+He will write you at length about the Cheap Edition as he has it in charge3—Will Mr. Clapp use loc_vm.00530.jpgthe notice of L of G in the Cincinnati Daily Press?4 If not please re-mail it to us when you have done with it.
 We have heard of the "Dial" notice, but could not get a copy here.
 We have written to the Editor for a copy.5

 We too wish you could be with us in Boston for we have so much to say; and our "fanatic" wants to get under the refreshing shelter of Walt's spirit; he does not ask Walt to talk, but only for the privilege of looking into those eyes of calm, and through them to enter into that soul, so deep in its emotions, so majestic in all its thought-movements, and yet so simple and childlike.6 Yes, Walt Whitman: though men of the world and arch-critics do not understand thee, yet some there be among men and women who love thee and hold thy spirit close by their own.

-"Among the men and women, the multitude, I perceive are picking me out by secret and divine signs—
+"Among the men and women, the multitude, I perceive are picking me out by secret and divine signs— * * * * Some are baffled—But that one is not—that one knows me."7

 We will try the Smithsonian House when we are obliged to represent the "Hub" in Gotham.
 Either Mr E or T will be in New York soon on business and will then see you, unless that you first come to Boston.
 Frank regretted his missing you.
 Perhaps the miss in this case was a mile.